PACLITAXEL CHEMOTHERAPY-INDUCED PERIPHERAL NEUROPATHY (CIPN) MODEL

 Hind paw mechanical allodynia testing using von Frey filaments

 Paw withdrawal threshold (PWT) is assessed using the up-down method (Chaplan et al., 1994) for both the left and right hind paws prior to CIPN induction (Figure 1B).
 The development of hind paw tactile hypersensitivity is determined by testing the animals using von Frey filaments once per week during Weeks 2-5.
-During week 6, rats with average PWT ≤4.0g are included in the subsequent testing of the asset’s efficacy to treat mechanical allodynia in paclitaxel CIPN rats.
+During week 6, rats with average PWT ≤5.0g are included in the subsequent testing of the asset’s efficacy to treat mechanical allodynia in paclitaxel CIPN rats.
+Animals are balanced across treatment groups based on body weight and post-paclitaxel PWT.

 Hind paw cold allodynia using acetone evaporation